 Beth is a Nature based Psychotherapist and anthropologist who teaches natural history and woodland living skills.
 She has a life long passion for nature stemming from a rural upbringing.

 Beth helps people to feel at home in nature.
-She has a passion for holding spaces which help people to develop positive relationships in and with nature; she has extensive experience using parks and woods as a therapy room.
+She has a passion for holding spaces which help people to develop positive relationships in and with nature; she has extensive experience using natural settings as a therapeutic space.

 Beth has a particular interest in supporting people of colour in finding their place in UK natural settings and creates opportunities for the representation of black leadership in nature.

 She enjoys natural navigation, tracking and basketry and has experience of wilderness living in Scotland and Sweden.
 Beth has a certificate in Advanced Wilderness First Aid.